• Home

 Pashmina Shawls and Scarves: Pashmina shawls and scarves made from fine, soft wool are popular gifts in Turkey.
 They come in various colors and designs and make for fashionable and practical souvenirs.

 Turkish Tea and Coffee Sets: Turkish tea and coffee are an integral part of Turkish culture.
-Consider bringing back a traditional Turkish tea set or a coffee set, complete with Turkish tea or coffee cups, a teapot, or a coffee pot.
+Consider bringing back a traditional Turkish tea set or a coffee set, complete with Turkish tea or coffee cups, a tea pot, or a coffee pot.
 They make for functional and authentic gifts.

 Olive Oil and Natural Soaps: Turkey is known for its high-quality olive oil and natural soaps.
 You can find a variety of olive oil-based products, such as soaps, lotions, and skincare items.
 These natural products are both luxurious and beneficial for the skin.